genepi/ngs-class/scripts/project.md

 Welcome to the first Genepi Hackathon!
 Your task today as a to analyse data derived from the MinION, created within our course.

 ## Task 0 - Introduction
 The first task is to create fastq files from the fast5 files, which are created by the base caller Albacore.
 For the conversion FAST5 to FASTQ the [poretools](https://poretools.readthedocs.io/) are used.
-To save time, we already executed this command for you.
-The MinION fastq data can be found on the server at this location (TODO).
-To learn about the poretools convert command click [here](https://github.com/seppinho/ngs-class/blob/master/scripts/commands.Rmd#convert-fast5-to-fastq-with-poretools).
+An example can be found here:

     cd
     poretools fastq /opt/tools/poretools/test_data/ > test.fastq

+ To save time, we already executed this command for our data.
+The MinION fastq data can be found on the server at this location (TODO).

 ## Task 1 - Initial Quality Control

 ### Task 1.1 - Run FastQC